-reference The row number or name of the reference spectrum when reference.choice is is "manual".
+"fixed" or a numeric vector with the reference spectrum when reference.choice is "manual".

-"fixed" or a numeric vector with the reference spectrum when reference. choice optim.crit If ptw.wp is set to TRUE, WCC can also be considered as a criterion for optimization, see ptw::ptw for details.
+optim.crit If ptw.wp is set to TRUE, WCC can also be considered as a criterion for optimization, see ptw::ptw for details.

 ptw.wp If set to TRUE, it applies the Parametric Time Warping with the ptw::ptw function to the data.
-In this case, the warping does not use B-splines and the arguments L, deg, lambda.bspline, kappa and max_it_Bspline are ignored.
+In this case, the warping does not use B-splines and the arguments L, deg, lambda.bspline, kappa and max\it\Bspline are ignored.